CJMoneyBags/DataStructure/Programming Data Structures/Week10/Queue.md

     self.queue.append(value) # Be sure to use .append() and not .insert or you will start making a Stack (a different data structure)

   def dequeue(self):
+    #In a Priority queue you will do logic to make sure the high priorities are returned first.
     value = self.queue[0] # Get the value of the first item del self.queue[0] # Get rid of first item return value # return that value (Remember this is a FIFO type)